Beige: In nature

+In culture

+Personal computers

+In the 1970s, 1980s, and early 1990s, personal computers and other office electronics were often colored beige.
+The trend began in Germany, where workplaces commonly required beige- or gray-colored equipment, and later spread worldwide.
+Beige's popularity was superseded by black starting in the 1990s, with the release of black computers like the IBM ThinkPad.

 Metaphor

-Beige is sometimes used as a metaphor for something which is bland, boring or conventional.
-In this sense, it is used in contradistinction to more vibrant and exciting (or more individual) colours.
+Beige is sometimes used as a metaphor for something that is bland, boring, conventional, or even sad.
+In this sense, it is used in contradistinction to more vibrant and exciting (or more individual) colors.